jekyll/jekyll/docs/_posts/2022-12-21-jekyll-sass-converter-3.0-released.markdown

 category: community
 ---

-Jekyll Sass Converter 3.0 shipped recently, is available to those using Jekyll 4.3 and above and contains major changes.
+Jekyll Sass Converter 3.0 shipped recently and is available to those using Jekyll 4.3 and above.
+This release contains major changes.
 Specifically, the plugin has **stopped using `sassc` for converting your Sass partials and stylesheets** into CSS files.
-Instead, the converter now uses `sass-embedded` gem acting as an interface to Dart Sass, which is the current primary implementation of Sass under active development.
-The secondary implementation `libsass` which `sassc` gem interfaced with has been deprecated by its developers.
+Instead, the converter now uses the `sass-embedded` gem acting as an interface to Dart Sass, which is the current primary implementation of Sass under active development.
+The secondary implementation `libsass` which the `sassc` gem interfaced with has been deprecated by its developers.

 However, Dart Sass isn't *fully compatible* with older Ruby Sass workflow.